 This will clear all of your print jobs stuck in queue.

-Option 3: Create Bat file
+Option 3: Create a Bat file for permanent use

 If you don’t want to go through all the trouble again and again, there’s a permanent fix for you to do this.
 Create your own batch file and you just need to open it every time you want to clear print queue.
 Here is how to do it: